 Alcohol is a depressant which means it slows down one's central nervous system.
 It is quickly absorbed from the stomach and small intestine into the bloodstream.
 Alcohol is metabolized in the liver by enzymes.
 The liver can only metabolize a small quantity of alcohol at a time which permits the excess alcohol to circulate throughout the body.
-Every organ of one's body is affected by alcohol.

 According to the National Institute on Alcohol Abuse and Alcoholism, the immediate effects of alcohol can emerge within approximately 10 minutes.
 Alcohol's chemical effects decrease inhibitions, inhibit thinking skills and judgment, slow reaction time, and impair motor coordination.

 More alcohol may not give you more of what you want.
 Many college students drink for socialization, but want to avoid unwanted and dangerous effects.
 When you first start to drink alcohol, you may feel the "buzz" or the pleasant effects of alcohol.
 The more and faster you drink, the less you will experience the pleasant effects and the more you will feel the depressant effects.
 A BAC (blood alcohol concentration) of .05 is the point of "diminished returns," or what we like to call the "sweet spot" and drinking more will add negative effects; it is unlikely to intensify the things you find desirable about drinking.
 If you choose to drink alcohol, but want to minimize your risk of negative consequences, use this online BAC calculator to help you stay in your "sweet spot" (a BAC of .05 or below).

 Binge Drinking: a pattern of drinking that brings the blood alcohol concentration (BAC) levels to 0.08 g/dL.